 Private WithEvents frmHover As MSForms.UserForm

-Private oDicButtons As Object, sHoveredButton As String
+Private oColButtons As Collection, sHoveredButton As String

 Private Sub Class_Initialize()